 No, it is one sided.
 Our rasps are the only rasp you'll need to level the foot but you will need a conventional rasp to finish the clinches and dress the hoof as our finish rasp is not in production yet.
 Using the Dymondback and Littlefoot will make your finishing rasps last a lot longer because you do not have to rotate them.Does it come with the handle?

 No but a standard rasp handle will fit.
 We also sell handles which are not manufactured by Cody James Tools, at this link - handlesDo you ship internationally?

 Yes, we ship internationally.
 At checkout you can choose which carrier you prefer and you'll see the cost of shipping before you need to pay.
 Please be aware, the shipping costs do not include additional fees your country may charge you upon deliveryDo I need the optional end cap?

-If you do not use the Dymondback on a daily basis we suggest cleaning it with a plastic fingernail type brush going in the direction of the teeth and cover it with a silicone spray or a vegetable oil spray.
+If you do not use the Dymondback or Littlefoot on a daily basis we suggest cleaning it with a plastic fingernail type brush going in the direction of the teeth and cover it with a silicone spray or a vegetable oil spray.

 The Littlefoot is a perfect size for donkeys and ponies.
 It is designed for one handed use.
 With smaller animals, most people will hold the hoof with one hand and the rasp with the other.
 The Littlefoot is light and shorter so it's not clumsy or awkward when usied on smaller animals.
 With an average size horse, most people hold the hoof between their knees or on a hoof stand, so with the Dymondback, you can get a full, efficient stroke using 2 hands.